udelcodes/udelcodes.github.io/crypto2.md

 ## W3lc0m3 t0 Day 2 of Crypt0 W33k!!

+Today we will be learning about the different number systems that are used in coding and cybersecurity.
+Specifically, we will be learning about Binary, Base 10, and Hexadecimal.

 ### First Up, Mini Math Review!

 We know, we know.
 We promised to teach you about cryptography, not math,